Sage's Sanctum

 Flair

-When you attack an enemy, you can choose to attempt a trick shot.
-Trick shots have a 4 in 6 chance of hitting (attacks usually hit automatically in Revolver!), but when they do, you recover a spent style point.
+When you Attack an enemy, you can choose to attempt a Trick Shot (describe what's cool about it).
+Trick shots have a 4 in 6 chance of hitting, but when they do, you recover a spent Style Point.

 Make Your Own Luck

 You can spend Style Points to manipulate outcomes.
-Once per dice roll you make, after seeing the results, you can spend a style point to subtract 1 from it.
+When you roll a die, after seeing the results, you can spend 1 Style Point to subtract 1 from it.

 Stylish Dodge

-Whenever an attack would reduce you to 0 Grit, if you have at least 2 Style Points, you can spend all of them to dodge the attack.
-Allies witnessing this are inspired and get a -2 bonus to Mind checks for the next 10 minutes.
+Whenever an Attack would reduce you to 0 Grit, if you have at least 2 Style Points, you can spend all of them to dodge the attack.
+Allies who witness this are inspired and receive a -2 bonus to Mind Checks for the next 10 minutes.